shanegibney/learningRuby/README.md

 :gender.id2name
 ```

-This latter one is old and not erally used.
+This latter one is old and not really used.

 So what are common symbols used for?
 In Ruby create a string and find the object id